mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 - `ENTITY_TYPE: node_set_id`: Adds context that the `E: 3` needs to be interpreted as an ID of a node set.
 - `NUMDOF: 3`: The solid field has three degrees of freedom per node.
 - `ONOFF: [1,1,1]`: Activate the Dirichlet boundary condition for each of the degrees of freedom at a node.
-- `VAL: [0,0,0]`: Specify the value of the prescribed discplacament for each of the degrees of freedom at a node.
+- `VAL: [0.0,0.0,0.0]`: Specify the value of the prescribed displacament for each of the degrees of freedom at a node.

 The ALE mesh motion at the fluid cross section areas at both ends of the tube is constrained via `DESIGN SURF ALE DIRICH CONDITIONS`.
 Its internal setup is the same as a regular Dirichlet condition (for example such as the one in the solid field), however the addendum of `ALE` is required since the ALE mesh motion field is not defined in the mesh file, but has been created by cloning the fluid discretization.
 The boundary condition reads: